Avg: 2.8 from 8 votes

 |Shared By:||C Miller on Dec 31, 2004|

-This route shares the first few moves of Popular Mechanics and then cuts left up the face via thin edges to gain the striking thin crack/seam which diagonals up the face.
-The crux comes midway and involves delicate footwork as you work to get established in the widening crack as it opens to accept fingers.
-Continue railing left on easier ground until you reach the back of the Card Chimney and then head up via fun crack climbing on great rock to reach another crux (5.10+) reaching for a distant edge.
-The route finishes up open face climbing directly to the anchors on Ace Of Spades.
+The crux comes midway and involves delicate footwork as you get established in the widening crack as it opens to accept fingers.
+Continue railing left on easier ground until you reach the back of the Card Chimney and then head up via fun crack climbing on great rock to another crux (5.10+) reaching for a distant edge.
+The route finishes up open face climbing directly to the anchors on Ace of Spades.

 Unique climbing and excellent quality rock are featured on this route that is unfortunately very contrived as you can stem back during the lower crux section and make this quite easy; the upper crux is mandatory however.